RonjaPonja/CCC-Membership-Form/README.md

-# A Membership Application for the Chaos Computer Club e.V.
+# A Membership Application Form for the Chaos Computer Club e.V.
-- very cyber.
+- generates a QR code to speed up office work considerably.
 - all-in-one file so it's easy to download and use offline.
-- inlcuding a QR code to speed up office work considerably.
+- mobile friendly form with field validation.
-- TODO: guiding the user to fill all required fields.
+- somewhat sane fallbacks for users with disabled javascript.